 This is about making your cat feel territorially secure without needing to spray to achieve it.

-- Vertical space: Cat trees, wall shelves, and elevated platforms give cats Environmental Agency and reduce the need to mark horizontally at ground level
+- Vertical space: Cat trees, wall shelves, and elevated platforms give your cat a safer place to watch the room, which can reduce the urge to mark at ground level.

 - Consistent scent landscape: Don’t rearrange furniture frequently — scent landmarks matter deeply to cats